pmbechard/pmbechard/README.md

 <br>

 - 🔭 I’m currently working on expanding my knowledge of full-stack web development.
-- 🌱 I’m currently learning advanced Javascript leading into more about Node.js and then React.
+- 🌱 I’m currently learning React.
 - 💬 Ask me about my experience teaching CS in China and working as a tour manager in North Korea!
-- ⚡ Fun fact: I'm also a synthesizer enthusiast and try to make at least one short track every day.
+- ⚡ Fun fact: I'm also a synthesizer hobbyist and try to make at least one short track every day.

 <br>
 <h2 align="center">Frequently Used Technologies</h2>